 One study gave 36 overweight participants either hibiscus extract or a placebo.
 After 12 weeks, hibiscus extract reduced body weight, body fat, body mass index, and hip-to-waist ratio.
 (3)

 Drinking hibiscus tea at least once a day may also help you fight insulin resistance, a common marker of prediabetes and various other conditions.
 It can even help in maintaining healthy blood sugar in diabetes patients, which means it may help reduce every symptom in the metabolic syndrome cluster.
 (4)

 2. Lowers Blood pressure

-Several studies have found hibiscus tea to he lower blood pressure significantly - both systolic and diastolic blood pressure, and even in patients with certain health conditions that increase the risk of high blood pressure.
+Several studies have that found hibiscus tea lowers blood pressure significantly - both systolic and diastolic blood pressure, and even in patients with certain health conditions that increase the risk of high blood pressure.